Sifu (video game): Plot

-Development
+Development and release

-The game is developed by Sloclap, who previously released their debut fighting game Absolver in 2017.
-Unlike Absolver, Sifu does not have multiplayer as the team wanted to focus on developing the gameplay and need not to spend time developing the infrastructure necessary for online games.
+Sifu was developed by French studio Sloclap, who previously released their debut fighting game Absolver in 2017.
+Unlike Absolver, the game does not have multiplayer as the team wanted to focus on developing the gameplay and need not to spend time developing the infrastructure necessary for online games.
 The game was inspired by kung fu movies starring Jackie Chan, where Chan was shown defeating multiple enemies single-handedly.
 The term "sifu" (師父) refers to "master" in Cantonese, and the combat style featured in the game is based on the Bak Mei style.
-The team consulted Benjamin Colussi, a Bak Mei kung fu master to ensure that the game was authentic.
+The team worked with Benjamin Colussi, a Bak Mei kung fu master to choreograph the fights and the main character's movements.
 The game emphasizes "mastery through practice", a key value of kung fu which is reflected through the aging system.
 The game was also designed to be difficult and features a sharp learning curve, as the team felt that players would not gain a feeling of mastery if the gameplay experience is too easy.

-Sloclap officially announced the game in February 2021 during Sony's State of Play livestream.
+Sloclap officially announced Sifu in February 2021 during Sony's State of Play livestream.
 The team initially planned to release the game in 2021, but it was delayed to the following year to further polish the game and avoid overworking the team.
 Sifu was released on 8 February 2022 for Windows via the Epic Games Store, PlayStation 4 and PlayStation 5, with players who purchase the Deluxe Edition having access the game 48 hours earlier, and receive a digital art book and the original soundtrack composed by Howie Lee.
-A retail edition of the game, titled Sifu: Vengeance Edition, was released by publisher Microids on May 3, 2022.
+A retail edition of the game, titled Sifu: Vengeance Edition, was released by publisher Microids on 3 May 2022.

 Sloclap announced a series of content updates in April 2022, the first being new outfits, an advanced training mode and difficulty options such as an easy mode called "Student" where enemies are more forgiving and the ageing mechanic is significantly downplayed, and a hard mode, referred to ingame as "Master", giving players a challenge far more punishing than the original difficulty setting, which still remains in the game as "Disciple".
 A bonus outfit for owners of the Deluxe Edition called "Young Man"–made as a homage to the 2003 South Korean neo-noir action film Oldboy–was also released.

-On August 31, 2022, Sloclap released a free update which added new outfits and a new scoring system.
+On 31 August 2022, Sloclap released a free update which added new outfits and a new scoring system.
 It also introduced gameplay modifiers such as infinite health and unbreakable weapons.